nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/index.md

 | 00:40|[Analyze](analyze.md) | Generate summary statistics and association analysis |
 | 00:20|[Manhattan Plots](manhattan.md) | Make some plots to visualize data |
 | 00:10|[Terminate AWS Instance](terminate_aws.md) | Shut down the cloud computer |

+!!! note "Learning Objectives"
+    * learn to set up and access Amazon Web Services
+    * learn to move data in and out of the AWS instance
+    * learn to install and run all software necessary for GWAS analysis
+    * learn to produce Manhattan plots

+=== "Prerequisites"
+    * Background: Some expertise in biology and fundamental genetics.
+    * Technology: Access to MacOS and basic shell scripting.
+Users must be comfortable with finding and opening a terminal window, navigating to specific directories and running pre-scripted commands in the terminal.
+    * Financial: First time AWS users require a valid credit card to set up an AWS account.
+    * Time: AWS account set up needs approval by AWS, and approval times can ranges from minutes to days.